ahmed-bahnasy/devops/README.md

 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies
+* 'requirements.txt' : list of project dependencies to be installed.

+*'Dockerfile' : The Dockerfile contains all the commands a user could call on the command line to assemble an image.
+*'docker_out.txt' : Contain the output of two scripts " run_docker.sh"and "make_prediction.sh"
+*'upload_docker.sh' : script has commands to upload our built image to docker to be accessible to a Kubernets cluster.
+*'run_kubernetes.sh' : script to run our containerized application using kubectl.
+*'kubernetes.out.txt' : Contain the output of two scripts " run_kubernetes.sh " and "make_prediction.sh"
 ### Running `app.py`

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
+    'docker_out.txt' : contain the output
 3. Run in Kubernetes:  `./run_kubernetes.sh`

 ### Kubernetes Steps